DebraElkins/Coursera-DataScienceCapstoneProject/README.md

 # Coursera-DataScienceCapstoneProject
-This project includes Jupyter Labs Notebooks and python script files for a Coursera Class's required Data Science Capstone project.
+This project includes Jupyter Labs Notebooks, python script files, and CSV datafiles used for a Coursera Class's required Data Science Capstone project.
 Author: Debra Elkins
-Note: The code is provided as-is.
+Note: The files are provided as-is.